In this video, Dr Rick Wolfe explains the 3 steps of the VISTAeyes laser eye surgery journey

 Depending on the procedure, you will usually be in theatre for approximately 20 minutes, however you can expect to be at the clinic for approximately 2.5 hours.

-Step 3: Post-operative after care
+Step 3: Post-operative care

-You will need to arrange to have a friend drive or relative drive you home from surgery and to your first post-operative appointment.
+You will need to arrange to have a friend or relative drive you home from surgery and to your first post-operative appointment.

 Don’t make any plans for the evening of your surgery but instead plan to have a restful evening.
+You will be provided with a pair of eye shields for you to wear for the next 4-5 nights to protect your eyes from accidental rubbing during your sleep.

-Dr Wolfe will provide you antibiotic and anti-inflammatory drops to use after the surgery to assist healing and prevent infection.
+Dr Wolfe will also provide you antibiotic and anti-inflammatory drops to use after the surgery to assist healing and prevent infection.
 Your eyes may feel a little dry over the next few weeks and you will be given lubricating eye drops to assist with comfort.

 How Soon Before I Can…